HPCBio/eib-marker-design/Marker_assisted_selection.md

 We will import a spreadsheet listing markers of interest.
 I reformatted the Excel file that was provided to make it more compatible with R.
-(I.e., deleted all header rows aside from the top one, deleted empty rows, merged multiple rows belonging to the same marker, listed trait in each row.)
+(I.e., deleted all header rows aside from the top one, deleted empty rows, merged multiple rows belonging to the same marker, and listed the trait in each row.)

 ``` r
 yam_qtl <- read.csv("data/yam_qtl.csv", stringsAsFactors = FALSE)